BMW Engine Oil

 Product Labels & Marketing

-Most premium oil brands label their products as "full synthetic" when they are really a blend - even some of the ultra-premium brands using motorsports in their marketing.
-If you look at the ingredients published on most MSDS (Material Data Safety Sheet) the first ingredient will be "petroleum", "hydro-", or "synthetic base oil".
+Most premium oil brands label their products as "full synthetic" when they are really a blend.
+If you look at the ingredients published on most MSDS (Material Data Safety Sheet) or "Physical Properties" the first ingredient will be "petroleum", "hydro-", or "synthetic base oil".
 Any large percentage of petroleum content is NOT a "full" synthetic.
-The "false advertising" laws in the US are more lax than they are in Europe.
-Many of these ultra-premium oils in the US could not be labeled as full synthetic in Europe and it's not uncommon for manufacturers to sell a different oil in the US than in Europe.
-This doesn't mean the US market is a bad oil but at best you're getting a "really good Group III oil".
-Red Line only produces true synthetic oils except in specific cases where they "downgrade" their oil to get an OE approval.
+The "false advertising" laws in the US are more lax than elsewhere in the world.
+Many of the ultra-premium oils in the US could not be labeled as full synthetic in other parts of the world.
+This doesn't mean we're getting bad oil in the US, or that Group III blended oils will not perform well, but at best you're getting a "really good Group III oil".
+A Group III oil may even surpass a IV/V oil in certain tests and may be more appropriate for specific situations.
+Red Line produces truly synthetic oils using Group IV and Group V base stocks, except in specific cases where they "downgrade" their oil to get an OE approval.
+Base stock is not the only determining factory in oil quality and performance but it is a big one.

 BMW Engine Oil Approvals

 Just like API ratings, BMW revises their oil formulations every few years based on contemporary engine design, mileage and emissions requirements, fuel type and quality, region, service plans, and marketing.
-Each new spec is coded by year and roughly corresponds to new generations of BMW engines (ex.
-LL-01).
+Each new spec is coded by year and roughly corresponds to new generations of BMW engines (example: LL-01).
+However, they will also revise the LL ratings to work with contemporary engines.
+The LL-01 was overhauled in 2018 to be relevant to contemporary engines.
+Newer LL approvals do not supersede previous versions unless specifically noted.
 These ratings are just a guide so that the appropriate oil is used for your engine design.
 And like our API approach we recommend using a BMW oil spec that matches your BMW engine model and type.
 For a full description of each Approval, see the BMW-specific section below.

 Since the 1990s, stricter EPA and CARB (California Air Resources Board) regulations have forced engine oil into a massive overhaul to make engines more efficient and cleaner.
 The newest oil specifications have made oil thinner with less friction and drag on internal surfaces, especially the oil pump.
 This has made the engines burn less fuel but at the expense of protection.
 The latest oils break down easier at high temps and do not provide as much protection, especially the common brands found at big box stores.
 Despite the marketing blitz, these big name oils have been reformulated more for emissions compliance.
 Additives and components that made oil "good" were removed because they were either too harmful for the environment or deemed unnecessary for a new generation of engines and driving habits.
 They have been replaced with alternative additives that are not as good.
 All of these new regulations add up to a cleaner environment but it comes at the expense of quality and performance.
 Engine oil has actually gotten "worse" in recent years, especially as performance is increased and engines accumulate wear.